Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 - Immediately took down one of the planes

-- Avoided the other seven German planes that came after him
+- Avoided the other seven German aircraft that came after him

-- Ended up on the tail of one of the enemy planes that was on his tail first
+- He ended up on the tail of one of the enemy planes that were behind him first

 - Sent a second German aircraft tumbling to the ground